eladnoor/equilibrator/classic_rxns/source/faq.rst

 What are Δ\ :sub:`r`\ G°, Δ\ :sub:`r`\ G'° and Δ\ :sub:`r`\ G'?
 ----------------------------------------------------------------------------

+G is the Gibbs free energy of a physical system.
+It quantifies the amount of energy available for work in a system that is at constant temperature and pressure.
+Biological systems do not often experience radical changes in temperature or pressure, so G is appropriate for their analysis.
+On eQuilibrator we assume that the temperature is 25 °C (298.15 K) and the pressue is 1 bar.
+As a consequence of the second law of thermodynamics, spontaneous changes in systems at constant temperature and pressure must lead to a reduction in G. Chemical reactions change biochemical systems, so the same must be true of them: in order to occur, a reaction must lead to a reduction in the Gibbs free energy, implying that Δ\ :sub:`r`\ G' < 0.

+Δ\ :sub:`r`\ G° is the change in Gibbs free energy due to a chemical reaction in standard conditions and without accounting for pH, ionic strength or any other cellular factors (i.e. they are taken as 0). Δ\ :sub:`r`\ G'° is the change in Gibbs free energy due to a chemical reaction due a reaction at a particular pH and ionic strength.
+These are convenient reference points, but neither Δ\ :sub:`r`\ G° nor Δ\ :sub:`r`\ G'° account for the effect of reactant concentrations on the free energy.

+In cells there are certain prevailing metabolite concentrations.
+Concentrations affect the entropic component of the free energy: if substrate concentrations are higher than product concentrations then forward flow of the reaction will balance the concentrations and increase the entropy of the system. Δ\ :sub:`r`\ G' accounts for the effect of concentrations.
+It is very important to use Δ\ :sub:`r`\ G' values derived from physiologically plausible concentrations in thermodynamic analysis because reactant concentrations have a substantial effect on Δ\ :sub:`r`\ G' and because the laws of thermodynamics constrain only Δ\ :sub:`r`\ G', not Δ\ :sub:`r`\ G° or Δ\ :sub:`r`\ G'°.

 What are Δ\ :sub:`f`\ G' and Δ\ :sub:`f`\ G'°?
 ----------------------------------------------------------

 The formation energy of a compound is the change in free energy due to the compound's formation reaction - the reaction forming it from elements in their standard form.
-For example, the formation reaction of carbon dioxide is O2 + C ⇌ CO2. Δ\ :sub:`f`\ G° is the formation energy of a compound in standard conditions and without accounting for pH, ionic strength or any other cellular factors (i.e. they are taken as 0).
+For example, the formation reaction of carbon dioxide is O2 + C ⇌ CO\ :sub:`2`. Δ\ :sub:`f`\ G° is the formation energy of a compound in standard conditions and without accounting for pH, ionic strength or any other cellular factors (i.e. they are taken as 0).

 In contrast, Δ\ :sub:`f`\ G'° is the formation energy of a compound at a particular set of cellular conditions.
 When we show a Δ\ :sub:`f`\ G'° on eQuilibrator, as we do on compound and reaction pages, it has been transformed to the pH and ionic strength values.
 The default pH is 7 and the default ionic strength is 0.1 M.